Syngard/CTFs/KerberINT_CTF/hashing.md

 CTF{vuihv}
 66b6f58f9d61e2033042829679d8ea68

 With that, we can figure out that it is generating a random 5-letter string and putting it inside the CTF{ } tags.
 It then hashes the output with MD5 and prints both strings.
-We are given a hashed version of the flag, so we simply have to finf the 5-letter string that correspond to it.
+We are given a hashed version of the flag, so we simply have to find the 5-letter string that corresponds to it.